kevinwlu/dsd/Nexys-4-DDR/Lab-3/README.md

 ### 1. Create a new RTL project VGAball in Vivado Quick Start

-* Create three new source files of file type VHDL called vga_sync.vhd, ball.vhd, and vga_top.vhd
+* Create three new source files of file type VHDL called vga_sync, ball, and vga_top

-* Create a new constraint file of file type XDC called vga_top.xdc
+* Create a new constraint file of file type XDC called vga_top

 * Choose Nexys 4 DDR board for the project

 * Click 'Finish'

+* Click design sources and copy the VHDL code from vga_sync.vhd, ball.vhd, and vga_top.vhd

+* Click constraints and copy the code from vga_top.xdc

 ### 2. Run synthesis